tanaya-2005/Facial-Similarity-with-Siamese-Networks-in-Pytorch/README.md

-# Facial Similarity with Siamese Networks in Pytorch
+# 🧠 Facial Similarity using Siamese Networks (PyTorch)
-You can read the accompanying article at https://hackernoon.com/one-shot-learning-with-siamese-networks-in-pytorch-8ddaab10340e

-The goal is to teach a siamese network to be able to distinguish pairs of images.
+This project demonstrates how to use Siamese Neural Networks to determine the similarity between two images.
+The model learns to distinguish whether two input images belong to the same class or not.

+---

+## 📌 Overview

+Siamese Networks are a special type of neural network architecture that compares two inputs and learns their similarity.
+Instead of classifying images directly, the model learns a function that maps images into an embedding space where similar images are closer together.

+---

+## 📂 Dataset

-This project uses pytorch.
+The project uses a face dataset where:

-Any dataset can be used.
-Each class must be in its own folder.
-This is the same structure that PyTorch's own image folder dataset uses.

-## Update: Looking for contributor (July 2020)
-If you would like to be a part of this projec, please head to https://github.com/harveyslash/Facial-Similarity-with-Siamese-Networks-in-Pytorch/issues/35

-### Converting pgm files (if you decide to use the AT&T dataset) to png
-1. Install imagemagick
-2. Go to root directory of the images
-3. Run `find -name "*pgm" | xargs -I {} convert {} {}.png`

-## Installing the right version of PyTorch
-This project is updated to be compatible with pytorch 0.4.0

-#### This project requires python3.6
+- Each class (person) is stored in a separate folder
+- Each folder contains multiple images of the same individual

+This structure follows the standard format used in PyTorch image datasets.

+---

+## ⚙️ Model Concept

+- Two identical neural networks (shared weights) process two input images
+- The outputs are compared using a distance function
+- The network learns to minimize distance for similar images and maximize it for different ones

+---

+## 🛠️ Technologies Used

+- Python
+- PyTorch
+- NumPy
+- OpenCV / PIL

+---